frontity/docs/docs/deployment/deploy-using-vercel.md

 ## Deploy your site under a Vercel domain

-Deploying to Vercel is really easy and through the `vercel.json` file, all the required configuration for Frontity projects is automatically set for you.
+Deploying to Vercel is really easy and all the required configuration for Frontity projects is automatically set for you via a `vercel.json` file.

-So, to deploy your Frontity site under a Vercel domain you have to to:
+So, to deploy your Frontity site under a Vercel domain you have to:

 1. [Signup and Login](#signup-and-login-into-vercel) (if you haven't already).
 1. [Create a `vercel.json` file](#create-a-vercel-json-file).